 PricewaterhouseCoopers LLP is registered by Disclosure Scotland and Access Northern Ireland to apply for criminal record information on individuals and is subject to the Codes of Practice of these bodies which can be viewed here: Disclosure Scotland; Access Northern Ireland

-PricewaterhouseCoopers LLP is authorised and regulated by the Solicitors Regulation Authority (SRA number 629994) for regulated legal services and is subject to the SRA Handbook.
+PricewaterhouseCoopers LLP and PricewaterhouseCoopers Legal Middle East LLP are authorised and regulated by the Solicitors Regulation Authority (SRA numbers 629994 and 519595) for regulated legal services and are subject to the SRA Handbook.

 A copy of our Client Account interest policy is available here.